 Signing a Contract

-If you are putting down a large chunk of money on a puppy that you may or may not have met, it might seem a little scary.
+If you are putting down a large amount of money on a puppy that you may or may not have met, it might seem a little scary.
 After all, how do you know you’re compatible with a puppy, and is the deposit away to scam you out of your hard-earned cash?

-This practice is actually widespread to protect the buyer and the breeder and secure the puppy that you want the most.
+This practice is fairly widespread to protect the buyer and the breeder and secure the puppy that you want the most.
 If you’re worried about putting down a deposit before you meet the puppies, many breeders will work with you so that you can view them beforehand.

 Offering the Contract